COMBINE-lab/alevin-fry-paper-scripts/README.md

 ### Computing the accuracy metrics for the simulated sample
 Navigate to `notebooks` directory and run all the lines in the `starsolo_sim_analysis.ipynb` jupyter notebook in order.

+### Velocity analysis for the mouse pancreas dataset

+To generate the RNA velocity streamlines plots and the latent time plots, navigate to `analysis_scripts/mouse_pancreas_velocity` and run the jupyter notebook files.
+- For alevin-fry counts, run `mouse_pancreas_af_velocity_analysis.ipynb`.
+- For STARsolo counts, run `mouse_pancreas_st_velocity_analysis.ipynb`.
+- For kallisto|bustools counts, run `mouse_pancreas_kb_velocity_analysis.ipynb`.

+### Clustering analyses for the mouse placenta dataset

+To generate the t-SNE plots and the dotplot of the expression of the cell type markers, navigate to `analysis_scripts/mouse_placenta_clustering` directory and run the RMD files in RStudio.
+- For alevin-fry counts, run `mouse_placenta_nuclei_p14.5_alevinfry_analysis.Rmd`.
+- For STARsolo counts, run `mouse_placenta_nuclei_p14.5_starsolo_analysis.Rmd`.
+- For kallisto|bustools counts, run `mouse_placenta_nuclei_p14.5_kb_analysis.Rmd`.

+### Gene expression analysis for the zebrafish pineal dataset

+To generate the t-SNE plots and the dotplot of the expression of the cell type markers, navigate to `analysis_scripts/zebrafish_pineal_expression` directory and run the `zebrafish_pineal_expression_analysis.Rmd` in RStudio.